Why You Should Travel Someplace Cold For Spring Break This Year & Ditch The Norm

 While many people you know may be flocking to the beach for spring break, you can easily beat the crowds by visiting a cold weather destination.
 Everyone else will be laying on the sand, but you'll be playing in the snow.
 While everyone else is sleeping in beach houses, you'll be sleeping in a cozy cabin, complete with a crackling fire and warm drinks.

 A cold weather destination likely won't be nearly as busy as a popular beach destination, so you can fully enjoy the atmosphere!
 Sounds like a deal to me.

 If you're feeling adventurous, then a cold weather destination is the way to go.
-Cute ski towns in Colorado and Vermont will provide you the opportunity to go skiing, snowboarding, hiking, snowmobiling, snowshoeing, ice skating, and so much more.
+Cute ski towns like Aspen, Colorado will provide you the opportunity to go skiing, snowboarding, hiking, snowmobiling, snowshoeing, ice skating, and so much more.